spacecatpixel/lokidocs/RunServiceNodeAsService.md

 `sudo systemctl enable lokid.service`

 Now, everything should be working.
-We will not have a Loki daemon interactive screen but we can use RPC to communicate with the service.
+We wont have a Loki daemon interactive screen but we can use RPC to communicate with the service.
 The following commands should let us know if everything went fine:

 - Test 1.
 Check lokid.service status:
 `systemctl status lokid.service`